What Is Credit Counseling?

 Credit Card Debt Forgiveness

 The credit card debt forgiveness program makes it easier to free yourself from credit card debt by reducing the amount you owe by up to 50%.
-You have 36 months (3 years) to pay off the remaining balance, which must exceed $1,000 to qualify for the program.
-This will harm your credit score because credit bureaus would prefer it if you repay your debts in full.
+You have 36 months to pay off the remaining balance, which must exceed $1,000 to qualify for the program.
+This will harm your credit score because credit bureaus prefer you repay your debts in full.
 However, you can overcome the initial blow to your credit by paying your bills on time and completing the program without taking on more debt.

 Bankruptcy Counseling